the-au-forml-lab/plgroup/docs/awards.md

 This work nearly fell victim to complexity but instead found a brilliantly simple solution, being saved by the application of Occam's Razor.
-This is awarded to those that took complex problems and conquered them with surprisingly elegent or simple solutions.
+This is awarded to those that took complex problems and conquered them with surprisingly elegant or simple solutions.

 #### Turning a New Leaf (Consider Edit name to convey changing perspective)